Numynum/ToCDuplicator/README.md

     ## Author: EpicAddonWriter2000
     ## Version: @project-version@

-After each file is created, the `## Interface-XX` line for that file will be removed from the source .toc file.
+After each file is created, the `## Interface-XX` line for that file will __NOT__ be removed from the source .toc file, until packagers support it properly.

 ## Version arguments